7 Mistakes You Should Avoid When Creating Your First WordPress Blog

 5. Not Using a Caching Plugin

 If you’re new to WordPress, you probably don’t understand the concept of caching, but this is vital.
-In today’s online landscape, page load speed matters, and a caching plugin can seriously help with your site’s page load time.
+Page load speed matters in today’s online landscape, and a caching plugin can seriously help your site’s page load time.

 One of the best ways to improve the user experience, and please Google, is to install a caching plugin.
-Some of the top choices include:
+Some of the top choices include W3 Total Cache.

 While another recommendation is to sign up with a CDN, some hosting platforms include a free CDN as part of their packages.